 Personal, Medical, and Parental Leaves of Absence

 During their time at Tufts, students might take a voluntary leave of absence for a semester or more for a multitude of personal, professional, medical or academic reasons.
-This page is meant to help you identify your options by introducing the different types of leaves available.
+This page is meant to help students identify their options by introducing the different types of leaves available.
 We understand that not all situations and circumstances are the same.
 Tufts handles each leave of absence on a case-by-case basis to provide students with individualized attention aimed at fostering long-term success at the University.
 Please know that the appropriate Dean of Student Affairs or Advising Dean (Liberal Arts BA/BS, Liberal Arts BFA, or Engineering) will help you navigate this process.

 International Students: Please note that all medical and non-medical leaves of absence must also be coordinated with the International Center.